appressoas/django_cradmin/docs/guide_gettingstarted/gettingstartedguide_part_two.rst

 point.

-This time we test the primary title in the template, who posted the message and if the number of likes can both be a psotive number and a negative number.
+This time we test the primary title in the template, who posted the message and if the number of likes can both be a positive number and a negative number.
 ::

     from django.test import TestCase